Criteria Weight Score Total

 FAQ:

-Why does percent mode calculate a score when weights do not total 100?
+Why does a percent-weight rubric still calculate when weights do not total 100?

-Should I use percent weights or point weights?
+Should I use percent weights, point weights, or equal criteria?

 Glossary: